whiplashoo/patterns_canvas/README.md

 # patterns_canvas

-Draw patterns like stripes or dots on canvas elements.
+Draw patterns like stripes or dots on canvas elements or widgets.